BlockchainCommons/Research/papers/bcr-2026-006-signature-context.md

 **Signature Context**: The capacity, role, and authority chain under which a signature is made.

 **Signing Capacity**: The role or function in which a signer acts (e.g., "CEO", "Legal Representative", "Witness").

-**Conferral**: The grant of authority from one party to another to act or sign on their behalf.
-This term is used instead of "delegation" to distinguish from cryptographic delegation (XID `delegate` predicate) which grants cryptographic signing privileges.

-**Conferral Chain**: A sequence of authority conferrals from an original authority to the current signer.

 **Known Value**: A registered predicate identifier in the Gordian Envelope system.
 See [BCR-2023-002](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2023-002-known-value.md).